 The 2016 WHO Classification of Myeloid Neoplasms

-New molecular data is incorporated into some of the changes in the classification of myeloid neoplasms.
-Changes were made to existing categories, and a new category known as Myeloid Neoplasms with Germline Predisposition was added.
+Some of the changes in the classification of myeloid neoplasms incorporate new molecular data.
+Existing categories were changed, and a new category, Myeloid Neoplasms with Germline Predisposition, was added.

 Among the many changes:

-• Myelodysplastic/Myeloproliferative Neoplasms with Ringed Sideroblasts and Thrombocytosis (MDS/MPN-RS-T) was added.
+• Myelodysplastic/Myeloproliferative Neoplasms with Ringed Sideroblasts and Thrombocytosis (MDS/MPN-RS-T) were added.

 • New mutations were incorporated into the Myeloproliferative Neoplasms (MPN)